System Design Space

 Chapters 1-5

-An introduction to architectural thinking, characteristics, trade-offs, logical components, and style classification.
+An introduction to architectural thinking, the four dimensions, and the basic trade-offs behind style selection.

 Chapters 6-11

-Use the 4D frame as a template for architectural workshops and design reviews.
+Use the 4D frame as a lightweight template for architecture discussions, team reviews, and decision write-ups.

 Related chapters